Bomin75/notes/content/BIOA01/Cell Biology and Metabolism/index.md

 - The process resembles mitosis except phrophase II (have haploid, not diploid)
 - No DNA synthesis between two meiotic divisions
-- Meiosis II is called **equational division** because cells in meiosis II have the same number of chromosomes in the beginning and in the end
+- Meiosis II is called **equational division** (n -> n) because cells in meiosis II have the same number of chromosomes in the beginning and in the end

 Mitosis vs. Meiosis